fallewi/MIS/README.md

 ## Deployment

-Deployment is typically performed by triggering the [@CLIENT_CODE Jenkins Deployment Job](http://jenkins.badevops.com/job/@CLIENT_CODE/) or hipchat.
+Deployment is typically performed by triggering the [MIS Jenkins Deployment Job](http://jenkins.badevops.com/job/MIS/) or hipchat.

 These use the `scripts/deploy.sh` command.